4 Amenability and non-positive curvature

 \[\beta_{\xi}(x,x_0)=\lim_{t\to\infty}d(x,c(t))-t.\]

 Remark.
-This limit exists and the convergence is uniform on bounded sets
+This limit exists and the convergence is uniform on bounded sets.

 Theorem 4.2 In a CAT(0) space, any horofunction is given by some Busemann function.

-Lemma 4.5 Let \(r,\varepsilon>0\) and \(x_O\in X\) then there is \(R>0\) such that for any \(z\in B(x_0,r)\), \(x\notin B(x_0,R)\) and \(y\in[x_0,x]\) with \(d(x_0,y)=R\) then
+Lemma 4.5 Let \(X\) be a CAT(0) space.
+Let \(r,\varepsilon>0\) and \(x_O\in X\) then there is \(R>0\) such that for any \(z\in B(x_0,r)\), \(x\notin B(x_0,R)\) and \(y\in[x_0,x]\) with \(d(x_0,y)=R\) then

 \[d(z,y)+d(y,x)<d(z,x)+\varepsilon.\]

-Proposition 4.8 Let \(h\) be a function on \(X\) then \(f\) is a horofunction if and only if
+Proposition 4.8 Let \(h\) be a function on \(X\) then \(h\) is a horofunction if and only if

 1. \(h\) is convex